Overview

 Click the DOWNLOAD CATALOG button

-Select Netskope Config from the download format dropdown
+Select Netskope Config from the download format drop-down

 Click DOWNLOAD to save the file